Circ, the Berlin-based e-scooter company, makes layoffs following ‘operational learnings’ – TechCrunch

-Circ, the Berlin-based e-scooter rentals — or so-called micro-mobility — company founded by Lukasz Gadowski of Delivery Hero fame, has made a number of layoffs, TechCrunch has learned.
+Circ, the Berlin-based e-scooter rentals — or so-called micromobility — company founded by Lukasz Gadowski of Delivery Hero fame, has made a number of layoffs, TechCrunch has learned.

 This has seen a reduction in headcount in its HQ and other regional operations.
-The exact number isn’t clear, although once source placed it at around 50 people, or less than 10% of employees.
+The exact number isn’t clear, although one source placed it at around 50 people, or less than 10% of employees.

 Confirming the restructuring, Circ issued the following statement, citing the move to swappable batteries and a shift of focus to “efficiency and ops excellence”: